RANIYA2004/Remainder_app/README.md

-voice remainder app
+Digital diary
 Team Name: Error 404
 Team Members:
   Rafiya Iqbal
   Raniya Iqbal
 Problem Statement:
-People often forget important tasks and struggle with managing schedules efficiently, especially when existing apps are complex or lack voice-based functionality.
+Managing personal notes, images, and videos in a unified and organized manner can be challenging, especially when traditional diaries or scattered digital tools fail to integrate multimedia content effectively.
+This lack of organization can lead to inefficiencies and the inability to reflect on personal growth over time.

 Solution:
-Develop a user-friendly app that allows users to create and schedule reminders using voice commands.
-The app will send timely notifications and support features like recurring reminders and voice-to-text conversion, making task management simple and accessible for everyone.
+A Digital Diary application offers a seamless platform to record text entries alongside multimedia such as images and videos, ensuring everything is stored securely and accessibly in one place.
+By integrating features like media upload, camera capture, and automatic timestamping, it provides an efficient and intuitive way to document and revisit personal memories.